felix-codexyz/azure-policy-as-code/docs/setup-guide.md

 2. Click the "+" icon in the top right corner and select "New repository"
 3. Name your repository (e.g., `azure-policy-as-code`)
 4. Set the repository to **Public** or **Private** based on your preference
-5. Initialize with a README (optional, as we'll be adding our own)
+5. Initialize with a README (optional, as we\`ll be adding our own)
 6. Click "Create repository"

 ### Step 2: Clone the Repository Locally